 - A photo station to send guests home with framed photos or key chains.

-- A music video booth with karaoke to send kids home with their own DVDs.
+- A music video booth with karaoke that can be recorded and streamed later with a link.

 - Gaming systems with projection screens around the room for multiplayer fun.

 - TV screens for a live video feed of the party.

 As with any invitation, you'll need to tell your guests all the details of the places and times they'll need to be there.
 Invitations are usually the first place you'll show off the theme and mood of the party.